The ZX Spectrum +2 was Amstrad's first Spectrum, coming shortly after their purchase of the Spectrum range and "Sinclair" brand in 1986.

-Over time without use, the main drive belt develops a pronounced and very visible (when you turn the pulley) kink where it has been parked stationary over the drive motor pulley wheel.
-This causes poor loading performance as the belt "skips" each time the kink passes over the capstan..
-Replacing the belt is a simple task and I always have them available in the Sinclair Sales pages of the Sinclair section of the website.
-Instructions are available in the Repairs & Servicing section, including advice on how to check the azimuth (head alignment) and how to cure other cassette loading issues.
+Over time without use, the main drive belt develops a pronounced and very visible (when you turn the pulley) kink where it has been parked stationary over the drive motor capstan wheel.
+This can cause poor loading performance as the belt "skips" each time the kink passes over the capstan.
+The belts also stretch with age and loose their elasticity which causes them to slip.

-Another common problem is the main drive wheel catching on a small spring loaded pad positioned just below it.
+Another common problem is the main drive wheel catching on a the small spring loaded pause mechanism pad positioned just below it.
 This causes the speed to fluctuate and again adversely affect loading performance.

 My own experiences of trickier problems with the Spectrum +2 loading performance mostly tend to centre around tape deck issues with early models with Issue one main boards.

 Another problem which I seem to be seeing more and more frequently is a complete failure to load a program and no visible loading border or loading sound.

-Also, pressing down with your thumb on the case at the bottom left of the cassette flap during loading also often temporarily cures the problem, but standing there with your thumb aching for 10 minutes is hardy a cure...
+Also, pressing down with your thumb on the case at the bottom left of the cassette flap during during loading also sometimes temporarily cures the problem as the controller board flexes.
+However, standing there with your thumb aching for 10 minutes is hardy a cure...